 Under current law, personal marginal tax rates and capital gains and dividend income tax rates are set to increase beginning in 2011 when the 2001 and 2003 tax cuts start to expire.
 At expiration, 1) the top marginal tax rate for individuals will increase from 35% to 39.6%; 2) the maximum long term capital gains tax rate will increase from 15% to 20%; and 3) the top tax rate on divided income will increase from 15% to 39.6%.
 A modest stimulus would be provided by codifying the currently lower tax rates for individuals who make less than \$250,000 annually as promised by President-elect Obama.
-While taxpayers earning more than \$250,000 annually likely expect their tax rates to rise, it would be beneficial if they are assured that this will be phased in over several years.
+While taxpayers earning more than \$250,000 annually likely expect their tax rates to rise, it would be beneficial if they are assured that this will not occur until later in the next decade and that future tax increases will be phased in over several years.